appscode/blog/content/post/kubeform-announcement/index.md

 ## Accidental Deletion Protection

-This release adds TerminationPolicy to protect the resource against accidental deletion.
+This release adds `TerminationPolicy` to protect the resource against accidental deletion.
 You can provide `DoNotTerminate` as the `TerminationPolicy` of your resource.
-When you delete the resource that has DoNotTerminate set as its TerminationPolicy, you will get an error message from the validation webhook saying that, the resource can not be terminated when TerminationPolicy is set to DoNotTerminate.
+When you delete the resource that has `DoNotTerminate` set as its `TerminationPolicy`, you will get an error message from the validation webhook saying that, the resource can not be terminated when TerminationPolicy is set to DoNotTerminate.
 So, this protects you from the accidental deletion of the resource.
-If you want to terminate the resource, you can update the TerminationPolicy as Delete.
+If you want to terminate the resource, you can update the `TerminationPolicy` as `Delete`.
 Then, the resource will be terminated successfully without any error.

 ## Update Policy

 There are some fields which are mutable and some are immutable in cloud provider resources.
 If we change mutable fields and update the resource it will get updated but if we change immutable fields and update then first the existing resource will get deleted and then it will be recreated with the latest values.
 We have added `UpdatePolicy` to ensure that the resource doesn’t get deleted without your approval while updating the resource.
 If the user sets the UpdatePolicy as `DoNotDestroy`, the resource will not get deleted in the process of updating.
-The kubeform resource will be in the Failed state.
-To recover from this, the user will have to change the UpdatePolicy to Destroy or the field that will cause the resource to be deleted and then recreated again.
+The kubeform resource will be in the `Failed` state.
+To recover from this, the user will have to change the `UpdatePolicy` to `Destroy` or the field that will cause the resource to be deleted and then recreated again.
 We plan to add this in the validation webhook so that the user gets the error while applying the resource.

 ## Sensitive Secret Watcher